dk14/wolfram-mega/docs/dsl.md

             })
 })
 ```

+This loan is also asymmetric "physically-settled" vanilla option - Bob buys an option to swap his deposit for usd.

 #### Vanilla Future Contract
 Vanilla futures are impossible on blockchain.
 Such contracts are not automatable, since either of the party might not have funds in the future, thus no way to collaterize in advance.